curiouslychris/smooch-docs/pages/guide/native-android-sdk.md

 ### Replacing the Smooch FileProvider
 <aside class="notice">
-    If you do not have a `FileProvider` entry in your `AndroidManifest.xml` file, you can safely ignore this section.
+    If you do not have a <code>FileProvider</code> entry in your <code>AndroidManifest.xml</code> file, you can safely ignore this section.
-    These steps will fix the `Manifest merger failed : Attribute provider#android.support.v4.content.FileProvider@authorities` compile error
+    These steps will fix the <code>Manifest merger failed : Attribute provider#android.support.v4.content.FileProvider@authorities</code> compile error
 </aside>